michael-andreuzza/twitter-blocks/README.md

-# Astro & Tailwind CSS Starter Kit
+# Astro & Tailwind CSS Heros
+Welcome to Superheroes, a collection of 20 well design hero sections.

+The heros are styled using Tailwind CSS and the navigation is using Alpine.js

 ## Project Integrations
 - @astrojs/tailwind - https://docs.astro.build/en/guides/integrations-guide/tailwind/